 Social media has shifted the way people think about shopping.
 78% of millennials would now rather spend money on an experience than on a desirable product.
 This certainly impacts social media engagement.

-This trend should actively inform your strategy on how to market a luxury brand.
-You’re no longer just selling products – you’re selling your brand story, complete with the experiences and emotions.
-Your social media channels, website and stores should all reflect this.
+This trend in user preference for specific types of content should actively inform strategy on how to market a luxury brand.
+It’s not just about selling products – it’s about selling the brand story, complete with the experiences and emotions.
+Social media channels, websites, and stores should all reflect this.

 So, what’s the secret to success for British brands in a changing luxury landscape?
-Create a compelling brand story that customers can buy into.
-That way, you’ll create fans who will not only buy from you repeatedly, but who will champion your cause to their friends and social media circles.
+They need to create a compelling brand story that customers can relate to.
+They should also consider the experience consumers expect from the their brand in each locale.
+That way, British luxury can influence brand perception and create fans who will not only repeat purchase, but will champion brand positioning among friends and social media communities.